 You can imagine a channel in programming as being like a directional channel of water, such as a stream or a river.
 If you put something like a rubber duck into a river, it will travel downstream to the end of the waterway.

 A channel has two halves: a transmitter and a receiver.
-The transmitter half is the upstream location where you put rubber ducks into the river, and the receiver half is where the rubber duck ends up downstream.
+The transmitter half is the upstream location where you put the rubber duck into the river, and the receiver half is where the rubber duck ends up downstream.
 One part of your code calls methods on the transmitter with the data you want to send, and another part checks the receiving end for arriving messages.
 A channel is said to be closed if either the transmitter or receiver half is dropped.

 Here, we’ll work up to a program that has one thread to generate values and send them down a channel, and another thread that will receive the values and print them out.
 We’ll be sending simple values between threads using a channel to illustrate the feature.
-Once you’re familiar with the technique, you could use channels for any threads that needs to communicate between each other, such as a chat system or a system where many threads perform parts of a calculation and send the parts to one thread that aggregates the results.
+Once you’re familiar with the technique, you could use channels for any threads that need to communicate with each other, such as a chat system or a system where many threads perform parts of a calculation and send the parts to one thread that aggregates the results.

 First, in Listing 16-6, we’ll create a channel but not do anything with it.
 Note that this won’t compile yet because Rust can’t tell what type of values we want to send over the channel.